Sbrusselers/Oefening-team-1/README.md

 **Objective**: Engage in a collaborative data analysis project using Databricks notebooks, integrated with GitHub for version control and team collaboration.

-**Project Case:
+**Project Case**:
-**Perform a simple data analysis task using a Python notebook in Databricks, such as analyzing a publicly available dataset and creating basic visualizations.
+Perform a simple data analysis task using a Python notebook in Databricks, such as analyzing a publicly available dataset and creating basic visualizations.

 Preparation
 Split into teams of 3-4.
 Assign roles: